taneltorn/CoverHunterFolkERA/README.md

 ## query_in_ref

-The file you can prepare for the tools/eval_testset.py script to pass as the 4th parameter `query_in_ref_path` (CoverHunter did not provide an example file or documentation) assumes:
+The file you can prepare for the `tools/eval_testset.py` script to pass as the 4th parameter `query_in_ref_path` (CoverHunter did not provide an example file or documentation) assumes:
 - JSON or tab-delimited key:value format
-- The only line contains a single key 'query_in_ref' with a value that is itself a collection of tuples, where each tuple represents a mapping between an index in the query input file and an index in the reference input file.
+- The only line contains a single key "query_in_ref" with a value that is itself a list of tuples, where each tuple represents a mapping between an index in the query input file and an index in the reference input file.
-This mapping is only used by the _generate_dist_matrix function.
+This mapping is only used by `the _generate_dist_matrix()` function.
 That function explains: "List[(idx, idy), ...], means query[idx] is in ref[idy] so we skip that when computing mAP."

 # Code Map